 Mount the Nalbantov and Drive Bay to the Bottom of the Case

 You can install the drive exactly as you removed the original.
-Insert the three screws through the three rubber grommets, and tighten it.
+Insert the three screws through the three rubber grommets, and tighten them.
 Dress the cables as needed.

 That’s the entire process!
-Overall, it’s quite simple.
+Overall, it’s an approachable project for somebody with moderate technical ability.